HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/index.rst

 Tutorials
 =========

-In this section, you’ll find step-by-step tutorials on using Colibri for various different purposes such as creating a custom PDF model or fitting data with it.
+In this section, you'll find step-by-step tutorials on using Colibri for various different purposes such as creating a custom PDF model or fitting data with it.